austinbrot/computer-bugs/aws_setup.md

 ### Associating an Elastic IP ###

-If yould like a more convenient way of logging in, navigate to the Elastic IP section of the AWS console under `Privacy and Secrity`.
+If you'd like a more convenient way of logging in, navigate to the Elastic IP section of the AWS console under `Privacy and Secrity`.
 Click the orange `Allocate Elastic IP address` button.
 Keep the defaults, scroll to the bottom, and press `Allocate`.
 Click on the new Elastic IP address.
 Click the orange `Associate IP Address` button at the top.
 Select your instance and click `Associate`.
 Your instance will now have a permanent IP address.

 First, add the following template code to your `.ssh/config` file: